danimtb/conan_sigstore_plugin/README.md

-# conan_sigstore_plugin
+# Conan Sigstore Plugin

-Plugin for signing Conan packages using the Sigstore tools
+Plugin for signing Conan packages using the Sigstore tools.

-Sigstore tools:

-- Fulcio: Code-signing certificate authority, issuing short-lived certificates to an authenticated identity and publishing them to a certificate transparency log.
+The goal of this plugin is to serve as a base example on how to implement a plugin for signing and verifying Conan packages, in this case, leveraging the tools provided by sigstore such as Cosign and Rekor.

+Feel free to clone this repo and modify the plugin with you own needs.

+**Sigstore tools:**

-- Cosign: For signing and verification of artifacts and containers, with storage in an Open Container Initiative (OCI) registry, making signatures and in-toto/SLSA attestations invisible infrastructure.
+- **Cosign:** For signing and verification of artifacts and containers, with storage in an Open Container Initiative (OCI) registry, making signatures and in-toto/SLSA attestations invisible infrastructure.

-- Rekor: Append-only, auditable transparency log service, Rekor records signed metadata to a ledger that can be queried, but can’t be tampered with.
+- **Rekor:** Append-only, auditable transparency log service, Rekor records signed metadata to a ledger that can be queried, but can’t be tampered with.

-How it works:

-Signing:
+## How does the plugin work?

+When the packages are prepared for the upload (`conan upload`), the packages are signed following this process:
+  1. It creates a `files-sha256.txt` summary file with the files and their hashes.
+It is stored in the metadata/signature folder.
-  1. It creates a .sig for every package file, using openssl anf placing them in the metadata/signature folder (it is the uploaded with the artifact).
+  2. It creates a `files-sha256.txt.sig` signature file using `cosign`.
+It is stored in the metadata/signature folder.
+  3. The files at metadata/signature folder are then uploaded alongside the package artifacts.
-  2. It registers the signed package in the rekor log.
+  2. If rekor is enabled, the signature of the package is registered against the rekor public log.

-Verifying:
+When the packages are installed (`conan install`) or when they are integrity-checked in the cache (`conan cache check-integrity`), the packages are verified following this process:

+  1. The `files-sha256.txt.sig` is verified using `cosign` against the public key provided.
-  1. The .sig file is verified against rekor log.
+  2. If rekor is enabled, the signature of the package is also verified against the rekor public log.

-The plugin is currently using:

-For signing packages:
-    - openssl
-    - Rekor (optional)

-For verifying packages:

-    - openssl (todo)
-    - Rekor (optional)

-Demo:
+## Demo

 conan new cmake_lib -d name=danimtblib -d version=1.0.0
 conan create .